-Detailed procedures for the conduct of such appeals can be found in Appendix R to the Sexual Misconduct Policy on the Sexual Misconduct Policy webpage.
+Detailed procedures for the conduct of such appeals can be found in Appendix R to the Sexual Misconduct Policy.

 F. Conflicts of Interest

 Persons conducting functions pursuant to the Sexual Misconduct Policy must be free from conflicts of interest and bias for or against complainants or respondents generally or an individual complainant or respondent.